Notice of Privacy Practices

 that encourage you to purchase a product or service, and for sale of your

 health information with some exceptions.
-If you give us an authorization,
+If you give us an authorized

-you can withdraw this written authorization at any time.
-To withdraw your
+revocation, you can withdraw this written authorization at any time.
+To

-authorization, deliver or fax a written revocation to MCMC Health Information
+withdraw your authorization, deliver or fax a written revocation to MCMC

 YOUR HEALTH INFORMATION RIGHTS